Pikuniku: Plot

 Piku then kicks Mr. Sunshine into space.
-The ghost reveals themself as a mysterious being and rescues Piku.
-They inform him of his mission's outcome before sending him safely back to the base.
-Piku leaves along with the other Resistance members, and wakes up back in the cave he started in.
+After he does so, the ghost from the cave returns and reveals themself as a mysterious being as they inform Piku of his mission's outcome before sending him back into the Sunshine base where the Resistance are.
+Piku leaves along with the other Resistance members, and wakes up back in the cave.

-After the story's events, the player can explore an altered post-game world where everything appears to be going well.
+After the story's events, the player can explore an altered post-game world where everything is restored and going well for the citizens of the island.